-- Exclusivity & reputation – Remember that girl everybody dated in high school?
+- Exclusivity & reputation – Remember that one person who dated a lot in high school?
 You know, the easy one that got around?
-Don’t be her.
+Don’t be them.
 Find a recruiter and go steady.
 Have someone you trust managing your reputation in the market place.
-If a client sees your information being shopped by a number of different recruiters and your info is on job boards, well, I’m sure you know how that works out.
+If a client sees your information being shopped by a number of different recruiters and your info is on job boards, well, you get the picture.
 It’s simple, clients are looking for great candidates they don’t readily have access to.

-- There is no financial obligation for you – Recruiters have a fiduciary responsibility to their clients and must always proceed in their clients’ best interests.
-This is why I think it makes perfect sense for you to have an established relationship with a recruiter.
-Given that recruiters are obliged to find the best talent for their client’s openings, you want to be top of mind when they’re looking.
+- There is no financial obligation for you – Recruiters have a fiduciary responsibility to their clients and must always proceed in their client’s best interests.
+This is why it makes perfect sense for you to have an established relationship with a recruiter.
+Recruiters are obliged to find the best talent for their client’s openings, you want to be top of mind when they’re looking.
 It costs you nothing to have this relationship.
 Think of your recruiter as your own personal inbound marketing machine.
 If they think you could be a fit for their client, they bring the leads to you.

 - Convenience – It’s stressful, and can be outright difficult, to find a full-time job, especially if you are currently working.
 A recruiter relationship removes many of the tasks associated with finding opportunities from your to-do list and moves them onto their to-do list.
 The research, introductions, sending resumes and project lists, follow-up calls, setting up appointments, reference checks, compensation clarification, chasing offer letters, etc. are all part of the search process and your recruiter typically takes the lead on managing these takes.

 - They speak your language – Good recruiters know a job description is just that – a description.
-We’ve all seen those job ads with 7 sections and 8 points per section of “must haves” (I have wrote plenty of them myself!).
+We’ve all seen those job ads with 7 sections and 8 points per section of “must haves” (I have written plenty myself!).
 Your recruiter should know what parts are most important to the success of a particular role and how to best leverage your skills and experience for the position.
-While they won’t always know every nuance of your job, they shouldn’t present you with positions that are not in your desired wheelhouse.
+While they probably won’t know every nuance of your job, they shouldn’t present you with positions that are not in your desired wheelhouse.

 - Access – And finally, one of the best reasons to have a recruiter in your corner is access.
-They have access to decision makers and unpublished openings that are often never made public and can set up interviews with companies that many candidates could not access because of their client relationships.
-On many occasions, informal “cups of coffee” have been set-up without even presenting a resume.
-Their word is good, so candidates and clients trust them to not waste their time.
-It’s simple, if they don’t think you’re a fit for a position, they’ll tell you why.
-If they do, they will fight for you to be seen by their clients.
+They have access to decision makers and unpublished openings that are often never made public and can set up interviews with companies that many candidates would never have access to.
+On many occasions, we’ve set up informal “cups of coffee” without even presenting a resume.

 Ultimately, the best reason to have a recruiter relationship is their desire to help you get you to your dream job.
 It might be via your first interview, or it might be 3 years down the track.
 But, having a professional recruiter in your corner can only improve your chances of being presented to companies you most admire.